dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 })
 ```

 An entity must belong to a Table, but the same Table can contain items from several entities.
-DynamoDB-Toolbox is designed with **Single Tables** in mind, but works just as well with multiple tables, it'll still make your life much easier (`batchGet` and `batchWrite` support multiple tables, so we've got you covered).
+DynamoDB-Toolbox is designed with **Single Tables** in mind, but works just as well with multiple tables, it'll still make your life much easier (batch gets and writes support multiple tables, so we've got you covered).

-Once you have defined your Entities.
+Once you have defined your `Tables` and `Entities`.
 You can start using them in combination with **Actions**.

 ## Methods vs Actions

-DynamoDB exposes a lot of capabilities (queries, updates, ), which can be quite complex.
-Bundling that in a single class, bloat.
-Each interaction in a class method would bloat (typically, UpdateCommands code can be quite long).

-The issue with this syntax is that **class methods are not tree-shakable**.
-Why bother bundling the code of an `.update` method (which can be quite large) if you don't need it?
+Queries, updates, transactions, batch operations...
+DynamoDB has a **wide range of features**.
+Exposing all of them as distinct methods would **bloat the `Entity` and `Tables` classes**.
+Class methods are not tree-shakable, and why bother bundling the code needed for a feature (which can be quite large) if you don't need it?

-Instead, `Tables`, `Entities` and `Schemas` have a single `.build` method that is exactly **1-line long** 🤯.
-It acts as a gateway to perform [Actions](#how-do-actions-work):
+Instead, `Tables`, `Entities` and `Schemas` have a single `.build` method which is exactly **1-line long** 🤯 and acts as a gateway to perform [Actions](#how-do-actions-work):

 ```ts
 import { GetItemCommand } from 'dynamodb-toolbox/entity/actions/get'